Paw-Pomb/discordWeather/README.md

 # Weather Bot Cog

-This cog utilizes the GeoCoding API and requires an API key from [geocode.maps.co](https://geocode.maps.co/).
+This cog utilizes the GeoCoding API, the National Weather Service's API and requires an API key from [geocode.maps.co](https://geocode.maps.co/).

 ## Setup